By Chris Davie

 Arsenal’s breakthrough star Aaron Ramsey also holds better defensive and attacking figures than Gerrard.
 The 23-year-old has registered the same amount of interceptions (19) as Gerrard but has won more tackles and has created marginally more chances.
 Gerrard loses out again in front of goal, with Ramsey striking eight times in the league before his injury on Boxing Day.

 And it’s a similar story when compared with Ramires.
 Chelsea’s Brazilian box-to-box midfielder has made more interceptions, won more tackles and has created more chances than Gerrard.

-Given his statistics this season, it’s difficult to argue a case where Gerrard would have made the telling contribution against City, or in Liverpool’s subsequent loss to Chelsea, from anything other than from a set piece.
+Given his statistics this term, it’s difficult to argue a case where Gerrard would have made the telling contribution against City, or in Liverpool’s subsequent loss to Chelsea, from anything other than from a set-piece.